AlexG92/photoManage/README.md

 * Break Up The Large View in photos/views.py
 * Improved Look and Feel
 * Site Wide Error Managment Using Flash Memory
+* Clean Up Album View in photos/views.py

 Tasks That Are Still Open
 --------

 * Forget Password Functionality
 * Get accounts/views.py to use @uri
+* Clean up accounts/views
 * Drag and Drop of Photos to Albums for assignment
 * RESTFUL API
 * AJAXIFY everything, because I can.
 * File Directory Based On owner/album/photo
 * Download All Zip Files In a .Zip
-* Clean Up Album View in photos/views.py
 * Comments throughout the application
 * Documentation?